ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-block-storage.md

 ## Volumes && Snapshots
 Snapshots are incremental.
 Encrypted volumes are snapshotted encrypted automatically - and are restored encrypted.
 Stop instances to snapshots the root devices else EC2 stops it for you.

+RAID array snapshots are a pain.
+You need to freeze the file system, unmount the RAID array= easiest is to stop the instance

+## RAID

+RAID 0 - striping; good performance;
+RAID 1 - mirror
+RAID 5 - 4 data; 1 chksum; NEVER on EBS
+RAID 10 - Mirror and stripe

 ## Use Cases

 Long term data storage?
 EBS

 data shared between instance fast? memecached or redis